nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 5.1 Configuration flow

-As demonstrated above, the operation order is most relevant to understand when using single-operations for (re-)applying some part of security server configuration.
+As demonstrated above, the operation order is most relevant to understand when using single-operations for (re-)applying some part of Security Server configuration.
 When using the ``xrdsst apply`` autoconfiguration, operations will already be performed in correct functional order.